-Asylum Officers will see evidence of these prior UAC determinations[10] in A-files or in systems on the:
+Asylum office personnel may find evidence of prior UAC determinations in the A-file record or in DHS systems.
+Such evidence includes:

-- Form 1-213, Record of Deportable Alien;
+• Form 1-213, Record of Deportable Alien,

-- Form 93 (the CBP UAC screening form);

-- ORR Initial Placement Form;

-- ORR Verification of Release Form; and

-- Encounters tab in the ENFORCE Alien Removal Module (EARM).[11]
+- CBP Form 93, Unaccompanied Alien Child Screening Addendum, UAC Initial Placement Referral Form, - ORR Verification of Release Form or Discharge Notification Form, and the Encounters tab in the ENFORCE Alien Removal Module (EARM).